insane-adding-machines/frosted/README.md

 binary that can be flashed separately from the kernel.

-Unless you are compiling applications in a single elf, you need the arm-frosted-gcc toolchain to generate userland binaries and libraries (e.g. to compile the frosted-mini-userspace-bflt.
+Unless you are compiling applications in a single elf, you need the arm-frosted-gcc toolchain to generate userland binaries and libraries (e.g. to compile the frosted-mini-userspace-bflt).

 [Get the latest frosted userland toolchain here](https://github.com/insane-adding-machines/crosstool-ng/releases/tag/v16.01).